-In most cases, funds belong to fund families such as Fidelity or Vanguard, and voting might be decided (at least partly) at the fund-family level or at the investment advisor level (Bubb & Catan, 2018; Bolton et al., 2020).
-For example, funds like Vanguard have a centralized voting authority, while others like BlackRock have a more decentralized approach.
-To understand whether a fund's voting behavior is affected by fund-family considerations, Figure 6 examines voting policy at the fund-family level.
-In this analysis, our independent variable of interest is the fraction of a fund family's assets under management (AUM) that is invested in index funds.
+In most cases, funds belong to fund families, such as Fidelity or Vanguard, and voting might be decided (at least partly) at the fund-family level or at the investment advisor level (Bubb & Catan, 2018; Bolton et al., 2020).
+For example, some funds like Vanguard have a centralized voting authority, whereas others like BlackRock have a more decentralized approach.
+To understand whether fund-family considerations affect a fund's voting behavior, Figure 6 examines voting policy at the fund-family level.28 In this analysis, our independent variable of interest is the fraction of a fund family's assets under management (AUM) that is invested in index funds.
 Once again, the conclusion is the same: funds in families that have more assets in index funds are more likely to vote with firm management.
 Figure 6 highlights results for the Big-Three fund families, which hold the majority of index fund assets.
-Consistent with prior studies, we find that the Big-Three often support firm management (Bubb
+Consistent with prior studies, we find that the Big-Three often support firm management (Bubb & Catan, 2018; Bebchuk & Hirst, 2019b).29 Different from these studies, our specification compares passive funds to the active funds they are replacing and our high-dimensional fixed effect specification addresses endogeneity concerns.